 If your Job or Business tend to require a knowledge of any specific language that is not popular, then that would be a completely different ball game.
 Otherwise, the practical use and benefits you get out of it is not as great as say, French, Spanish, German, Japanese or Chinese.

 All languages are important.
 Therefore, always choose the language as per your career goal or interest, rather going with the most popular and obvious one’s.
 You will never regret learning a foreign language.

 There are many who learn a language for the sake of learning it.
 In that case, they search for easiest foreign language to learn.
 This is one of the main reason why most people fail to learn a language.
 Language learning takes time.
 I’m not talking about weeks or months but several years.
 You can read — Time required to learn a language and Language learning Methods

 Choosing the right foreign language is very important.
 It would be very difficult to change the language midway.
 Read, Think, Observe and decide which foreign language to learn.

 If you want to learn, Whatever your reason – as long as you have a reason – you’re more likely to reach your language goals.

-If you’re still not sure which foreign language to learn in India, you can always drop an email, comment below this post or ask on our FB page.
+If you’re still not sure which foreign language to learn in India, you can read — Which Foreign Language to Learn in 2019.
+And you can always drop a comment below this post.